West Marine: History

 In 1996, West Marine merged with E&B Marine, to target a larger customer base of power boat enthusiasts.
 In 2003 the company acquired the Boat U.S. Product Division.

 In December 2007, Geoff Eisenberg replaced Peter Harris as the company's president and chief executive officer.

 By 2009, the company was more than three times as large as its nearest competitor, Boater's World, which closed that year, shutting all its stores nationwide.

 In April 2012 the company announced that Eisenberg planned to resign.
 In June 2012, Matt Hyde, a 26-year veteran of REI, became the new president and CEO.

 In September 2017, West Marine was acquired by private equity firm Monomoy Capital Partners for $338 million in cash.
 In October 2017 the company announced that Hyde had left the company.

 In January 2018 Doug Robinson was appointed CEO; he left in November 2018.
 In December 2018, the company announced that Ken Seipel had been appointed CEO.

 In April 2021 L Catterton acquired West Marine.

 In August 2021 Eric Kufel was appointed as the new CEO.

+In November 2022, West Marine announced that it had relocated its headquarters from Watsonville, California to Fort Lauderdale, Florida.

 In December 2022 Chuck Rubin was appointed as the new CEO.
 In February 2023, Mr. Rubin announced a recapitalization.
 The press release also identified a new CFO, Jim Grady.